What Is Risk Adjustment?

 As an example, in the Medicare risk adjustment model, both uncomplicated diabetes and long-term use of insulin cross (or map) to HCC 19.
 The risk value of HCC 19 is added only once for an individual member’s risk score calculation.
 But if the member also had a diagnosis from outside that diabetes family, such as stroke (HCC 100), the risk value for HCC 100 also would be used in the risk score.

-While the information about hierarchies may be interesting to risk adjustment coders, responsibility for calculating a risk score falls on the state or federal government agency overseeing the risk adjustment program.
+While the information about hierarchies is interesting to risk adjustment coders, responsibility for calculating a risk score falls on the state or federal government agency overseeing the risk adjustment program.
 Health plan actuarial departments also may use this information to help predict the next year’s healthcare expenditures.

-A risk score is the numeric value assigned to an enrollee in a risk adjustment program each calendar year based on demographics and diagnoses (HCCs).
-An enrollee’s risk score resets every Jan.
-1 and is officially calculated by the state or government entity overseeing the risk adjustment program.
-Another term for risk score is risk adjustment factor (RAF), sometimes referred to as the RAF score.
+A risk score is the numeric value an enrollee in a risk adjustment program is assigned each calendar year based on demographics and diagnoses (HCCs).
+The risk score of an enrollee resets every January 1 and is officially calculated by the state or government entity overseeing the risk adjustment program the member is enrolled in.
+Another term for risk score is risk adjustment factor (RAF), sometimes referred to as RAF score.

 What Causes a Risk Score to Increase or Decrease?

-For the program to accurately capture a patient’s risk score, a provider must submit all conditions affecting the patient’s health status at least once per calendar year on one or more claims.
+For the program to capture the risk score of a patient accurately, a provider must submit all conditions affecting the patient’s health status at least once per calendar year on one or more claims.
 If a chronic condition is not recaptured from a previous year, the patient’s risk score will decrease for the current year.
-Likewise, if additional conditions are reported, the patient’s risk score will increase from the previous year.
-Because risk scores reset every Jan.
-1, the patient’s base risk score for that year reflects only the demographic factors.
+Likewise, if additional conditions are reported, the patient’s risk score will increase from what it was in the previous year.
+Because risk scores reset every January 1, the person’s base risk score for that year reflects only the demographic factors.
 The final risk score takes diagnoses into account.
-A risk adjustment health plan relies on accurately and consistently submitting all enrollees’ conditions each year to maintain healthcare cost predictability.
+To maintain predictability in the healthcare costs of its enrollees, a risk adjustment health plan relies on accurate and consistent submission of all conditions each year.

 Demographic Factors